matias-ceau/scripts/docs/scripts/random_album.xsh.md

 ### Dependencies

-- cmus (C* Music Player)
+- cmus - A lightweight music player for the terminal.
-- xonsh (a Python-powered shell)
+- xonsh - A Python-powered shell.
-- A music library configured in cmus
+- Basic shell utilities (such as `cat`).

 <a name="description" />